-Spoons is a matching card-game with a special rule that brings it into the same area of “physical card games” as Speed or Spit.
+Spoons is a matching card game with a special rule that brings it into the same area of “physical card games” as Speed or Spit.

 Spoons is something of a combination between Crazy Eights and Musical Chairs.
 Players take turns being given cards from the Player to their right, and discarding one card to the Player on their left.
 The first Player to achieve a 4-of-a-kind grabs a spoon.
-Once they do, all Players scramble to steal a spoon for themselves.
+Once they do, all the Players scramble to steal a spoon for themselves.
 Odd one out is removed from the game.

 How to Play Spoons?